 -Hi, I'm Forrest! 👋-

-I'm a senior majoring in Computation and Design at Duke Kunshan University, where I specialize in computer science, exploring the intersections of technology, design, and social impact.With interests in AI and its role shaping society, my capstone project leverages sentiment analysis and natural language processing to analyze political discourse across social media during the 2024 U.S. presidential election.My professional experience has been marked by research in edge intelligence, where I've researched decentralized applications of AI implementation in robotics.In my free time, I enjoy playing volleyball, capturing photos of landscapes and cars, curating playlists that evolve with my music taste, and café-hopping to explore new cities.
+I'm a senior majoring in Computation and Design with a track in Computer Science at Duke Kunshan University in China, exploring the intersections of technology, design, and social impact.With interests in data and its role shaping society, my capstone project leveraged sentiment analysis and natural language processing to analyze political discourse across social media platforms during the 2024 U.S. presidential election.My professional experience has been marked by research in edge intelligence, where I've researched decentralized applications of AI in robotics at Huazhong University of Science and Technology in Wuhan, China.

 -Experience-